peckb1/advent-of-code/README.md

 #### 2020

 * Day 10 Keeping track of how many possible paths for each adapter makes finding how many steps it takes to get to an adapter it can touch nice and trivial.
+* Day 13 Finally had to code up the chinese remainder theorem

 #### 2021